 You can change the server and HTTP ports in the Network Settings menu.
 The default server port is 8000 and the default HTTP port is 80.

+- 1. Enter the Network Settings interface.

+- Menu > Configuration > Network

 - 2. Select the More Settings tab to enter the More Settings interface, as shown in Figure 9.
+16.

-15. - 3.
-Enter new Server Port and HTTP Port.
+- 3. Enter new Server Port and HTTP Port.